 L-R: Claudia D'Arcy, Suz Bednarz, Bernadette Wright, Mirah Riben

-I have appeared as an adoption expert on several national television programs as well as appearing on Russia-Today television numerous times discussing the murder and abandonment of Russian adopted children and the ban on Russian adoptions.
+I have appeared as an adoption expert on Russian-American TV numerous times to discuss the abuse, murder, and abandonment of Russian adopted children that led to the ban on Russian adoptions.

 I have also appeared on several national television programs including The Morton Downey Jr. Show and The Joan Rivers Show to discuss the Steinberg/Nussbaum murder of their illegally adopted child.